Patient education: Seizures in adults (Beyond the Basics)

 ●A rare but serious skin disorder called Stevens-Johnson syndrome, which can cause fever and a painful, sometimes blistering, rash that eventually kills the top layer of skin.
 This side effect is most likely to happen in people taking carbamazepine, oxcarbazepine, phenytoin, and lamotrigine, and it is mostly likely to occur within the first two months of use.
 If you notice a severe rash while taking an anti-seizure medication, call your healthcare provider right away.

 ●A weakening of the bones (osteoporosis).
 This can occur after long-term use of anti-seizure medications.
 There are steps you can take to protect and strengthen your bones.
 If you are concerned about your bone health, or are at risk for osteoporosis, ask your healthcare provider what you can do to keep your bones as healthy as possible.
-(See "Patient information: Osteoporosis prevention and treatment (Beyond the Basics)" and "Patient information: Calcium and vitamin D for bone health (Beyond the Basics)" and "Antiepileptic drugs: Mechanism of action, pharmacology, and adverse effects".)
+(See "Patient education: Osteoporosis prevention and treatment (Beyond the Basics)" and "Patient education: Calcium and vitamin D for bone health (Beyond the Basics)" and "Antiseizure drugs: Mechanism of action, pharmacology, and adverse effects".)

 Seizures that persist despite medication — Although anti-seizure medications work for many people with seizure disorders, some people continue to have seizures even after trying several medications.
 For them, other treatments may be an option.

 For example, surgery to remove the portion of the brain causing the seizures or severing the connection between the two halves of the brain can reduce or eliminate seizures in some people.
 (See "Surgical treatment of epilepsy in adults".)

 Others may benefit from treatment with an implanted electrical device such as a vagal nerve stimulator or responsive cortical neurostimulation device.
 (See "Vagus nerve stimulation therapy for the treatment of epilepsy" and "Evaluation and management of drug-resistant epilepsy", section on 'Cortical stimulation'.)

 What's more, several experimental treatments are in development.
 If you cannot adequately control your seizures with medication, ask your healthcare provider if any other treatment strategies might be appropriate for you.
 Referral to a neurologist who specializes in epilepsy may be indicated if seizures do not come under control with a single medication or if there are questions about the cause of the seizure disorder.